(2010)

 –REFERENCE: In Batman: The Dark Knight Vol. 2 #4.
 The super-villain known as The Electrocutioner debuts now and is subsequently apprehended by Batman.

 –NOTE: In references in Action Comics Vol. 2 #16, Superman/Wonder Woman #2, Batman and… #19, Superman Vol. 3 #32, “Superman: Doomed,” and a few other issues—originally told in “The Death and Return of Superman.”
 Superman fights Doomsday.
 Batman isn’t present for this event, but presumably he would have been notified about the epic battle held in Metropolis’ Centennial Park—a battle that levels half of Metropolis.
-Unlike in the Modern Age where Superman and Doomsday killed each other at the same time, in the New 52 Superman doesn’t kill Doomsday but instead imprisons him in the Phantom Zone, an extradimensional tesseract hyperspace home to a litany of Krypton’s worst criminals, who were ironically spared their lives when Krypton exploded.
-(Just like in the Modern Age, the Phantom Zone is one and the same as Limbo, Purgatory, and the Ghost Zone.
-In the New 52, a large part of the Hell-adjacent Underworld is inside the Phantom Zone as well.)
+Unlike in the Modern Age where Superman and Doomsday killed each other at the same time, in the New 52, Superman doesn’t kill Doomsday but instead imprisons him in the Phantom Zone, an extradimensional tesseract hyperspace home to a litany of Krypton’s worst criminals, who were ironically spared their lives when Krypton exploded.
+Superman imprisons Doomsday using a device known as a Phantom Zone Projector.
+While the connection between the Phantom Zone and other Limbo spaces was vague at best in prior continuities, the Multiversity Guidebook #1 makes it quite clear for current continuity.
+In the New 52, the Phantom Zone (aka Ghost Zone) is one of many realms within the Underworld (which also includes Hades, Erishkagal, Annwn, etc).[6]
 Superman succumbs to injuries suffered at the hands of the behemoth Doomsday and dies!
 Lois and Jimmy describe the event in Action Comics, saying “Superman died … and then Superman saved everybody … He beat the bad guy.
 He came back from the dead.
 He even rebuilt the city.”
 Among the many New 52 references to “The Death and Return of Superman,” this one is by far the clearest and most detailed.
 Unlike in the Modern Age, where it took Superman a while to return, in the New 52, Superman comes back to life rather quickly, so much so that the death doesn’t bear nearly as much weight.
 Also, in the Modern Age, a Kryptonian Regeneration Matrix was used to resurrect Superman.
 Superman: Rebirth #1 makes it clear that this device doesn’t exist in the New 52, so we don’t know how Superman returned from the dead this time.
 Suffice to say, after the Man of Steel comes back, he does indeed rebuild the damaged parts of Metropolis.

 –REFERENCE: In Forever Evil #6.
 Despite the fact that Doomsday is safely trapped in the Phantom Zone following his encounter with Superman, Batman and his pals construct a cell inside the JL satellite capable of holding the monster.
 You never can be too safe.